antoinsader/biosyn_faiss_prod/README.md

 ## Installation:

-If you are on **Linux with a CUDA GPU**, the easiest way to set up everything is by running:
+### Recommended (Linux + CUDA GPU)

 ```bash
     bash install_ds.sh
 ```

-This scripts:
+This script:
-- Extract dictionary and traindev zip files from /raw/ into ./data/raw/
+- Extracts dictionary and traindev zip files from `/raw/` into `./data/raw/`
-- Create python virtual environment
+- Creates a python virtual environment
-- Install required libraries
+- Installs all required dependencies

+### Manual setup:

-If you're on another OS or prefer manual setup, create your own python environment or use your own datasets then you have to install dependencies from 'requirements.txt'
+If you are using another OS or prefer manual setup:

-But be careful:
+1. Create python virtual environment
+2. Install dependencies from `requirements.txt`

+**Notes:**
-- faiss-gpu-cu12 is the faiss using cuda 12, if you don't have cuda, you can use normal faiss
+- `faiss-gpu-cu12` is the faiss using CUDA 12.
+Use standard `faiss` if you have no GPU. or `faiss-gpu` if you have lower GPU.
-- Make sure that inside the folder data/raw, you have traindev/ folder containing .concept files and train_dictionary.txt file
+- Ensure the folder data/raw contains traindev/ folder  and train_dictionary.txt file before training.

 ---